 Is Domestic Violence a Crime in Utah?

-Assaulting a spouse, dating partner, or someone else in your household is clearly illegal.
+Assaulting a cohabitant, such as a spouse, dating partner, or someone else in your household, is clearly illegal.
 It is unquestionable that you can be charged with a crime if you are accused of doing this – and many of these charges can be difficult to fight.
+In cases of domestic violence, courts tend to favor the safety of victims over the rights of defendants.
 However, many people might be unclear on whether domestic violence or domestic assault is a separate crime by itself or whether these kinds of charges come under other assault and violent crime statutes.
 The Salt Lake City domestic violence lawyers at Overson Law explain how these crimes are charged and what potential penalties you could face for domestic violence in Utah.
+Call (801) 758-2287 and schedule a free legal consultation with an experienced Utah domestic violence defense attorney.

 Is Domestic Violence a Separate Crime Under Utah Law?